 After conducting site and building assessments, reviewing the stakeholder input, and developing a preliminary program menu, the master planning team developed a set of alternative sketch master plans for the site.
 These plans offered a variety of design themes, layout concepts and program element mixes, along with conceptual development budgets, for review by the Council, Planning Commission and Architectural Review Board (ARB).
 Summary concept-level construction budgets, along with early project suggestions, were prepared for each alternative sketch plan.
-The team presented the alternative sketch plans and programs to the Council, Planning Commission and Architectural 7.
+The team presented the alternative sketch plans and programs to the Council, Planning Commission and Architectural Review Board on April 13, 2015.